 Feel free to visit where you may download the distribution (Apache licensed) and play around with it.
 The actual BPM engine is just a simple jar file having the benefit of therefore being deployable in virtually any JAVA environment.
-Activiti - Safari tutorial
+Configuration Instructions for Activiti.
 Home The follow tutorial must help you to configure activiti-5.0.alpha4 to work with MySQL 5.x, to let you have a correct setup configuration and a startup execution without any problems.

 You perhaps could be thinking that right now exists in Activiti’s documentation the instructions for configuration and installation, that’s correct, but after to follow such instructions, I did realize that some steps are missing, some tricks are mandatory and a bug exists.
 Therefore I am sharing my experience solution to avoid you a headache.
-Configuration Instructions for Activiti

-Developers Guide - Activiti Dependencies JDK 6+ : Make sure that you do not use code constructs that require JDK 7 or higher.
+Developers Guide - Activiti.

+Dependencies JDK 6+ : Make sure that you do not use code constructs that require JDK 7 or higher.